Non-separable Models with High-dimensional Data: Model and Parameters of Interest

 \end{ass}

-Assumption \ref{ass:unconfoundedness}.1 can be relaxed at the cost of lengthy arguments, which is not pursued here.
-Assumption \ref {ass:unconfoundedness}.2 is known as the unconfoundedness condition, which is commonly assumed in the treatment effect literature.
+Assumption \ref {ass:unconfoundedness} is known as the unconfoundedness condition, which is commonly assumed in the treatment effect literature.
 See \cite{M10}, \cite {MM11}, \cite{HIR03} and \cite{F07} for the case of discrete treatment and \cite{GIG14}, \cite{GW14}, and \cite{HI04} for the case of continuous treatment.
 It is also called the conditional independence assumption in \cite {HM07}, which is weaker than the full joint independence between $A$ and $ (T,X)$.
 Note that $X$ can be arbitrarily correlated with the unobservables $A $.
 This assumption is more plausible when we control for sufficiently many and potentially high-dimensional covariates.